salesforcecli/plugin-functions/messages/env.compute.collaborator.add.md

 # summary

-Add a Heroku user as a collaborator on compute environments, allowing them to attach add-ons.
+Add a Heroku user as a collaborator on this Functions account, allowing them to attach Heroku add-ons to compute environments.

 # examples

-- Add a Heroku user to all compute environments:
+- Add a Heroku user as a collaborator on this Functions account.

-  <%= config.bin %> <%= command.id %> --heroku-user heroku-user
+  <%= config.bin %> <%= command.id %> --heroku-user heroku-email

 # flags.heroku-user.summary